Alejandro Gavatorta: Career

 Gavatorta was born on 21 March 1980 in Gálvez, Santa Fe, Argentina.
-He made his Argentine Primera División debut, playing for Colón on 3 March 2002 when coach Jorge Fossati sent him on the field in the 65th minute in order to replace Gerardo Solano in a 1–1 with Chacarita Juniors.
-He made 23 league appearances for Colón over the course of three seasons, going afterwards in Italy at Serie D side, Aosta Sarre.
+He made his Argentine Primera División debut, playing for Colón on 3 March 2002 when coach Jorge Fossati sent him in the 65th minute to replace Gerardo Solano in a 1–1 draw against Chacarita Juniors.
+He made 23 league appearances for Colón over the course of three seasons, before moving to Italy at Aosta Sarre in Serie D.

-He left Italy after a few months to go play for Romanian club, Politehnica Iași, making his Divizia A debut on 12 March 2005 as coach Ionuț Popa sent him on the field in the 43rd minute to replace Irinel Ionescu in a 2–0 away loss to Rapid București.
+Gavatorta left Italy after a few months to join Romanian club, Politehnica Iași, making his Divizia A debut on 12 March 2005, as coach Ionuț Popa sent him in the 43rd minute to replace Irinel Ionescu in a 2–0 away loss to Rapid București.
 He netted his first goal on 14 May 2005 in a 2–1 home loss to Național București.
-His second goal scored was on 12 August 2006 in another 2–1 loss to Național București.
+His second goal was scored on 12 August 2006 in another 2–1 loss to Național București.

-In 2007, Gavatorta went to play for FC Thun, making his Swiss Super League debut on 11 February 2007 when coach Heinz Peischl used him all the minutes in a 2–1 away victory against FC Schaffhausen.
-He scored his only league goal on 12 August 2007 in a 5–2 home loss to FC Aarau, gaining a total of 45 appearances in the competition.
+In 2007, Gavatorta went to play for FC Thun, making his Swiss Super League debut on 11 February when coach Heinz Peischl used him the entire match in a 2–1 away victory against FC Schaffhausen.
+He scored his only league goal on 12 August 2007 in a 5–2 home loss to FC Aarau, totaling 45 appearances in the competition.

 In September 2008, the midfielder returned to Politehnica Iași.
-On 23 May 2009 he played his last Divizia A match which was a 4–1 away loss to Otopeni, having a total of 59 matches with two goals netted in the competition.
+On 23 May 2009, Gavatorta made his last Divizia A appearance in a 4–1 away loss to Otopeni, having a total of 59 matches with two goals in the competition.

 After retirement

-After he ended his playing career, Gavatorta worked as a scout and as a junior coach.
+After his playing career ended, Gavatorta worked as a scout and junior coach.